|

 machines propelled by exceedingly sporty engines.
 A revelation in the present

-era when motor cycle design has evolved to provide us with far weightier
+era when motorcycle design has evolved to provide us with far weightier

 machines requiring all the complexity of a two-wheeled motor car!